Bellevue officer hurt in up to 60-foot fall while on Harris’ detail

 “Somehow, by the grace of God, he was not struck,” said Meeghan Black, a Bellevue police spokesperson.
 “Washington State Patrol will be investigating what and how the hell that happened.
 We are just very, very thankful that he is in as good a condition as he is.”

 Traffic was momentarily stopped along southbound I-5 to take the officer to the hospital.
-Washington State Patrol was investigating what happened.

 Harris’ visit to Seattle caused massive delays throughout the city Tuesday afternoon, temporarily closing down I-5 in both directions, among other roads.